Part Time Media Makeup Course

 42 Week Media Makeup Course

-During your time on this course, you’ll learn everything from theatrical makeup to editorial makeup, giving you the skills you need to launch your career as a media makeup artist.
-Students who graduate from the course will be fully qualified to work in the media, either in theatre, television, film, photography or catwalk – to name a few!
+During your time on this course, you’ll learn everything from theatrical makeup to editorial makeup, providing you with the skills you need to launch your career as a media makeup artist.
+Every student who successfully graduate from this course will be fully-qualified to work in the media, with a Level 3 VTCT Qualification in Media Makeup, allowing them to venture into the exciting world of film, TV, theatre or fashion – to name just a few!

-In addition to studying in college one day per week, students will be required to complete coursework outside of college hours in order to complete the theory required for the qualification.
+In addition to studying one day a week, we also require students to complete coursework outside of college hours in order to complete all of the theory required for the qualification.

 Flexible Payment Plan Tailored to You